-UN balks as Yemen rebels try to control the flow of aid
+Yemen’s Houthi rebels impeding UN aid flow, demand a cut

 UNICEF told the AP in a statement that its funds were strictly monitored and no instances of diversions were found.
 The World Health Organization said all its spending was “subject to internal and external audit,” as well as frequent internal reviews on multiple levels.
 WHO also said it found no evidence that its funds have been diverted.

 Still, last summer, the U.N. requested all agencies report how much they were giving in direct cash transfers.
-In 2019, the total reached $370 million, around 10 percent of the entire international aid budget for Yemen, according to a U.N. spreadsheet obtained by the AP.
+In 2019, the total reached $370 million, around10% of the entire international aid budget for Yemen, according to a U.N. spreadsheet obtained by the AP.
 Around $133 million was marked in the spreadsheet as “not audited.”

 Some officials in the Houthi aid body, SCMCHA, appear to be receiving multiple salaries, the data shows.
 For a time, three U.N. agencies were each giving salaries to the body’s president, his deputy and general managers.
 Each of the officials received a total of $10,000 a month from the agencies, the spreadsheet shows.